 We've been working since morning in the orchards, shouted another woman.
 The children are coming home from school.
 You have no right to keep us!

-Rautte stood up.
+Rautte put his head throigh the window.
 Why don't you let the women through? he said.

 The guard fingered his gun.
 You want to go over and wait with them? he said.
 Ariel women, just your sort.